Avicity7/pyhelp/loops/for/README.md

     print(number)
 ```

 That's better!
-Now, Python will run the loop continuously all the way from when `number` is 1 to 100.
+Now, Python will run the loop continuously from when `number` is 1 to 100.

 ### Progressing using items